lenskit/lenskit-codex/hardware/ranger.md

 title: MBP2
 ---

-This is Michael's laptop, a 14" MacBook Pro from 2023.
+Ranger is Michael's laptop, a 14" MacBook Pro from 2023.

 ## Specs